Lamden/saffron/README.md

  * Create private chain to private chain communication via a main chain 'router' that is free to transact upon.

 #### Where are we at so far?
-Right now, we have an extremely rudementary generator for Ethereum blockchains and an API that treats smart contract interaction like API calls.
+Right now, we have a simple MVP, which generates contracts for Ethereum blockchains and an API that treats smart contract interaction like API calls.
+As well as a suite of opensource and optionally deployable admin dashboards.

 ## Give it a go